nxtlo/sain/README.md

 ## Performance

-don't use Python if you're worried about performance.
+don't use Python if you're worried about performance. no, seriously.
+This project was started to explore Rust design patterns and semantics.

 ## Remaining work

-This is still early days for `sain`, it is no where near being stable.
+This is still early days for `sain`, it is not stable enough to be used in production level code. each release might brick your code. eventually, by 2.0.0 release, most implementations will be stable enough.
-The release cycles were breaking due to poor decision making, but it _should_ be stable enough for general-purpose now.